-The energy conservation retrofit for three of our municipal buildings has been a stunning success!
+The energy conservation retrofit for the town's Municipal Building, Fire Dept. and Library has been a stunning success!
 It has resulted in reducing our library's fuel usage by 1/3 and is averaging between 75-80% reductions in heating fuel usage and carbon emissions for the Municipal Building and Fire Department.

 A PowerPoint with photos from the retrofit is linked on the "Activities" page

 2. Another Municipal Solution is to Create and Adopt an Energy Chapter for the Master Plan